-Within ‘How Happy Is The Little Stone’ Dickinson speaks on themes of happiness, peace, and the purpose of life.
-A representative stone stands in as a symbol for ideal happiness and a perfectly aligned life devoid of stressors.
+In ‘How happy is the little Stone,’ also known as ‘Simplicity,’ the speaker addresses themes of happiness, peace, and the purpose of life.
+A representative stone stands as a symbol of ideal happiness and a perfectly aligned life devoid of stressors.

 The poem dives into the simple life and nature of a single stone that rambles along the road by itself.
 It does not worry over human diversions and instead indulges in simple, peaceful pleasures.
 The stone allows itself to exist in the universe without complication.

 ‘How happy is the little Stone’ by Emily Dickinson is a ten-line poem that is contained within a single stanza of text.
 The lines are all short and make use of Dickinson’s characteristic capitalization and dashes.
 Dickinson also makes use of a very consistent rhyme scheme following the pattern of AABBCC, and so on, changing end sounds as the poem progresses.